PoseStudio/posestudio.github.io/README.md

 # PoseStudio.org Website Repository

-Welcome to the official repository for [PoseStudio.org](https://posestudio.org), the web home of the open-source 3D character and animation software project.
+Welcome to the official repository for [PoseStudio.org](https://posestudio.org), the web home of the open-source 3D character software project.
 This repository contains the source code, assets, and content that power the main site via GitHub Pages.

 ---